 Charlotte Hornets

 A team with a checkered past has been rebranded twice.
-In the late eighties, it started out as the Charlotte Hornets with a logo that represented a turquoise-colored hornet playing basketball.
+In the late eighties, it started as the Charlotte Hornets with a logo that represented a turquoise-colored hornet playing basketball.

 Washington Wizards